AselaDK/Activator/kinesisMyDataStreamFunction/Readme.md

 You may also have a test project depending on the options selected.

-The generated function handler is a simple method accepting a string argument that returns the uppercase equivalent of the input string.
+The generated function handler responds to events on an Amazon Kinesis stream and serializes the record data to a string which is then written to the function's execution log.
 Replace the body of this method, and parameters, to suit your needs.

+After deploying your function you must configure an Amazon Kinesis stream as an event source to trigger your Lambda function.

 ## Here are some steps to follow from Visual Studio: